ethereum/EIPs/EIPS/eip-xxxx.md

 ## Test Cases
 Test cases shall be created once the specification is to be accepted by the developers or implemented by the clients.

+## Implementations
+The yellow paper implements this change in https://github.com/ethereum/yellowpaper/pull/710

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).